AFLplusplus/AFLplusplus/docs/env_variables.md

   - Setting `AFL_CUSTOM_MUTATOR_LIBRARY` to a shared library with afl_custom_fuzz() creates additional mutations through this library.
-    If afl-fuzz is compiled with Python (which is autodetected during builing afl-fuzz), setting `AFL_PYTHON_MODULE` to a Python module can also provide additional mutations.
+    If afl-fuzz is compiled with Python (which is autodetected during building afl-fuzz), setting `AFL_PYTHON_MODULE` to a Python module can also provide additional mutations.
     If `AFL_CUSTOM_MUTATOR_ONLY` is also set, all mutations will solely be